tangentsoft/pidp8i/doc/os8-run.md

 If no option is specified, `/A` is assumed.

+**IMPORTANT:** Because we are parsing both OS/8 and POSIX file specifications, we can't just parse out the slash in the options.
+Options must be preceded with whitespace.
+Otherwise it would be mis-parsed as part of a file spec.

 In the first form of the command, the OS/8 file specification is left out, and one is synthesized from the file component of the _posix-path_.